AndrewDamico/nlpnetworkanalysis/src/get_headlines/readme.md

 # Cluster Headlines

-The Cluster Headlines module clusters a set of headlines for a given period and returns the addresses of the centroids super centroid
+The Get Headlines module fetches the news headlines from the New York Times API

 * Name Manager()
 * Logger()